Comprehensive Hand and Elbow Care from CSMO

 From eating a sandwich to getting dressed, from driving our cars to taking a sip of coffee, we rely on our hands, fingers, and all-important opposable thumbs to perform essential tasks in our daily lives.
 For athletes and active people, proper movement in the joints of the hands and pain-free functioning of muscles and tendons determine the quality of a putt on the green and the steady stroke of an oar while paddling in the river.
 No matter the activity, pain or lack of movement in the hand can make even the simplest daily tasks difficult or impossible.

 Because we rely on them for so many things, our hands are susceptible to a wide range of injuries and debilitating conditions leading to a wide range of options for treatment and care.
-That’s why CSMO offers comprehensive hand care from our team of Board Certified specialists.
+That’s why CSMO offers comprehensive hand care from our team of fellowship trained specialists.

 Dr. Arnold, Dr. Mastey, and Dr. Smith understand that surgery is only one option to remedy a hand injury or problem.
 Non-surgical treatment options like hand therapy may help to restore movement and reduce or eliminate pain.
 When non-surgical methods prove ineffective, however, the CSMO team has a track record of successful hand surgeries to help patients return to normal activity.